Understanding immune evasion to advance cancer therapy

 High-Dimensional Cytometry

-Spectral flow cytometry (Cytek Aurora) with 25+ marker panels for deep immune profiling of patient samples.
+Spectral and conventional flow cytometry with 25+ marker panels for deep immune profiling of patient samples.

-We use preclinical models and patient-derived samples to drive translational approaches, bridging mechanistic insights with clinical application at University Hospital Tübingen.
+We use preclinical models and patient-derived samples to drive translational approaches, bridging mechanistic insights with clinical application.

 Our Team

-We are a multidisciplinary group of physicians and scientists united by a shared goal: understanding immune evasion to improve cancer therapy.
+Our lab is united by a shared goal: understanding immune evasion to improve cancer therapy and enjoy science!

 Group Leader & Attending Physician